Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights FAQs.md

 Here are the most frequently encountered issues when deploying the solution:
 > **1) Deployment of Azure Data Factory failed with error code MaxOnDemandComputeCoresReached and message “HDI Not enough cores for deployment”.**

 > **Solution:** ADF reserves a certain number of cores for on-demand clusters in each Azure Region and this message indicated that your subscription has already reached the limit for this region.
-You will need to delete unused ADF pipelines or preconfigured solutions in order to free up some cores or try deploying in another region that might have room.
+You will need to delete unused ADF pipelines in order to free up some cores or try deploying in another region that might have room.
 Alternatively, you can also raise a customer request via Azure portal to increase the ADF reserved quota for HDI cores, for this region if you need more capacity.

 > **2) Deployment latencies – my deployment is taking too long, what is happening?**